 Many of our auditor's other clients have substantial operations within mainland China, and the PCAOB has been unable to complete inspections of the work of our auditor within mainland China without the approval of the Chinese authorities.
-Thus, our auditor is not currently inspected fully by the PCAOB.
+Thus, our auditor and its audit work are not currently inspected fully by the PCAOB.